Analysis essentials: An example directory structure for an analysis using R

 (If you’re not convinced that relative file paths are useful, see Jenny Bryan’s blog post about project-oriented workflows.)

-I always spend a considerable amount of time doing what a mentor of mine called “becoming one with the dataset” 🧘.
+I always spend a considerable amount of time doing what a mentor of mine called becoming one with the dataset 🧘.
 This work includes making many different data summaries as well as making a lot of exploratory graphics.
-I stored the files for this task in the “Exploration” sub-folder.
+I stored the files for this task in the

 These days I do my R coding work for projects like this exclusively within R markdown (

 .Rmd) files instead of R scripts.
-The exploration files, in particular, I write so that I can easily share them with not only my future self but also my domain-expert collaborators.
+I write the exploration files, in particular, so that I can easily share them with not only my future self but also my domain-expert collaborators.
 This means I have to be extremely strict with myself about going back and writing lucid comments detailing my understanding of the project as a whole, of individual variables, and things I notice as I explore the data.
-I will talk more about my approach to using R markdown files for exploration and analysis in a future “analysis essentials” post so I won’t go into any more detail here.

 For this particular project I was doing separate analyses for data collected at different sites.
 I used distinct files to explore the data at each of five sites, which is one of the reasons I made a separate sub-folder to store these in.